Nearby Mountain Bike Rides

 Free and scenic camping exists just 100 yards or so towards town from the Lower Wall parking area.
 One can camp near the river or near their car.

-Though known as a place with only hard routes, Index has plenty of moderates (i.e., 5.9 or less).
+Though having a reputation for hard routes, Index has plenty of moderates routes under 5.10.
 If you use the "Best routes for YOU in this area" tool on the left side of this page, you can find over 60 full-length moderate routes.
 More exist in published guidebooks.

 But in addition, quite a few of the harder multi-pitch routes have moderate first pitches.
 Some of these include